ZalozbaDev/docker_vosk/vosk_server_wav2vec2/README.md

 TBD: path is fixed to "spell/hsb.dic" resp. "spell/hsb.aff"

+Go to https://soblex.de/download/download.html and download the "Libreoffice" package.

+Rename it to ".zip" and unpack.
+Rename & move the ".dic" and ".aff" file to the "spell/" folder.

 ## run the container

 use the provided compose file, copy to "docker-compose.yml"